 Visitor Information for the Warner Bros.
 Harry Potter Studio Tour

-Hours: The Warner Bros.
+The Warner Bros.
 Studios are generally open from 10:00am-8:00pm, with the last entry taking place at 4:30pm.
 Visitors should arrive at least 30 minutes before their time slot to pick up their tickets, check coats/baggage (although it is possible to take it with you) and use the restroom before getting in the line.

-Suggested Length: Plan on 3-4 hours in the exhibits.
+Plan on 3-4 hours in the exhibits.

-Admission Prices: £33.00 for adults and £25.50 for children.
+£47.00 for adults and £38.00 for children.

-Getting to the Harry Potter Studios: There are several options to get to the Warner Bros.
+There are several options to get to the Warner Bros.
 Harry Potter Studio in Leavesden:

-- Public Transit: From London’s Euston station, take the national railway to Watford Junction Station (£10.90 roundtrip for adults).
+Public Transit to Harry Potter Studio: From London’s Euston station, take the national railway to Watford Junction Station (£9.00 each way using Oyster card).
 At Watford Junction, exit the railway station, turn slightly to your left and look for the bus shelter that has a giant Harry Potter on it.
 Queue for the shuttle bus operated by Mullany’s Coaches (it’s a giant, double-decker Harry Potter-branded bus) that makes the 15-minute trip for £3 roundtrip.

-- Direct Bus: Warner Bros. has chartered Golden Tours/Grayline to run direct transfers from London Center.
-The cost for this transportation-only option is £31.00, but does save you some hassle at over twice the price.
+Direct Bus: Warner Bros. has chartered Golden Tours/Grayline to run direct transfers from London Center.
+The cost for this transportation-only option is £40.00, but does save you some hassle at over twice the price.

 Private Car: For those who have access to a private car or rental vehicle, there are nearly 500 free parking spots at the Harry Potter Studios.

-- Private Transfer: If mingling with the masses isn’t your idea of a good time, you can book a private transfer from London to the studio and back.
+Private Transfer: If mingling with the masses isn’t your idea of a good time, you can book a private transfer from London to the studio and back.

-Concessions: There is a coffee shop just inside the main entrance, but all food and drink must be consumed before entering the studios.
-Mid-way through the tour, there is the Backlot Café, which serves Butterbeer (£4.95), along with various food options including a hot dog (£5) and a pulled pork sandwich.
+There is a coffee shop just inside the main entrance, but all food and drink must be consumed before entering the studios.
+Mid-way through the tour, there is the Backlot Café, which serves Butterbeer, along with various food options including a hot dog and a pulled pork sandwich.

-Photography: Photography is allowed and encouraged throughout the whole exhibit.
+Photography is allowed and encouraged throughout the whole exhibit.
 There are only three rooms where photography is prohibited and each is clearly marked.

-Where to Stay: London has a ton of hotels, although the city is known for being very pricey.
+London has a ton of hotels, although the city is known for being very pricey.
 We’ve found some sites that you may want to check out that offer good London hotel deals.

 And here’s a few more photos from our tour: